-Any ship that is not strengthened for operating in ice should avoid floes that are rafted or ridged.
+Warning: Any vessel that is not strengthened for operating in ice should avoid floes that are rafted or ridged.

 The danger from becoming beset is increased greatly in the presence of old or glacial ice, as the pressure on the hull is that much greater.

-When in pack ice, a frequent check should be made for any signs of the track closing behind the ship.
-Normally there will be a slight closing from the release of pressure as the ship passes through the ice, but if the ice begins to close up completely behind the ship it is a strong sign that the pressure is increasing (Figure 52).
+When in pack ice, a frequent check should be made for any signs of the track closing behind the vessel.
+Normally there will be a slight closing from the release of pressure as the vessel passes through the ice, but if the ice begins to close up completely behind the vessel it is a strong sign that the pressure is increasing (figure 52).

 Similarly, if proceeding along an open water lead between ice and shore, or ice in motion and fast ice, watch for a change in the wind direction or tide as the lead can close quickly.

-To free a beset vessel, it is necessary to loosen the grip of ice on the hull, which may be accomplished in several ways, or it may be necessary to wait for conditions to improve:
+To free a beset vessel, it may be necessary to wait for conditions to improve or it is necessary to loosen the grip of ice on the hull, which may be accomplished in several ways:

 - Go ahead and astern at full power while alternating the helm from port to starboard, which has the effect of levering the ice aside.
 Care must be taken when going astern to ensure that no ice goes through the propeller(s), or if the vessel frees itself that it does not make sternway into any heavy ice.
 In vessels with twin propellers, they should be alternated with one ahead and one astern for a few minutes, then each changed to the opposite direction, slewing the stern from side to side to create a wider opening in the ice astern.

-- Alternate the ballast to port and to starboard to list the ship and change the underwater shape.
-This method should only be done with knowledge of the possible consequences of an exaggerated list if the ship comes free quickly.
+- Alternate the ballast to port and to starboard to list the vessel and change the underwater shape.
+This method should only be done with knowledge of the possible consequences of an exaggerated list if the vessel comes free quickly.

-- In smaller ships it may be possible to swing weights over the side suspended on the ship's cranes or lifting gear to induce a list and break the ship free.
-This method should only be used with knowledge of the possible consequences if the ship comes free quickly (see (b) above).
+- In smaller vessels it may be possible to swing weights over the side suspended on the vessel's cranes or lifting gear to induce a list and break the vessel free.
+This method should only be used with knowledge of the possible consequences if the vessel comes free quickly (see (b) above).

 Ramming is particularly effective when attempting progress through ice that is otherwise too thick to break continuously.

-Ramming should not be undertaken by vessels that are not ice-strengthened and by vessels with bulbous bows.
+Warning: Ramming should not be undertaken by vessels that are not ice-strengthened or by vessels with bulbous bows.
 Ice-strengthened vessels, when undertaking ramming, should do so with extreme caution.